 |About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

-Refugees are people who have had to flee their country of origin and are unable to return because of a well-founded fear of persecution.
-There are millions of refugees today in camps under the protection of the United Nations.
-When no other options exist, the United States, as well as most Western nations, provides refugees an opportunity for permanent resettlement.
-Most refugees resettled over the last two decades have been Southeast Asians, but more recently the population has become more diverse with people from countries in strife, such as Bosnia, Somalia, Sudan, Liberia, Iraq and the former Soviet Union.
+Refugees are people who fled their country of origin and cannot return because of a well-founded fear of persecution.
+Millions of refugees are in camps today under the protection of the United Nations.
+When there are no other options, the U.S. and several other Western nations provide refugees an opportunity for permanent resettlement.
+Most refugees who have resettled over the last decade have been from Africa, East Asia, and Near East and South Asia.

-Voluntary resettlement agencies, or volags, specialize in providing initial resettlement services to refugees during their first three months in the United States.
-This includes working with relatives to ensure that refugees have food, shelter, medical screening and access to social services.
+Local partners of national voluntary resettlement agencies are known as “VOLAGS,” a shortened version of “voluntary agencies.”
+VOLAGS specialize in providing initial resettlement services to refugees during their first three months in the U. S. This includes working with relatives to be sure that refugees have food, shelter, medical screening and access to social services.

 Cash and Medical Assistance

-Most of the refugees who are resettled in Minnesota are members of families with minor children who qualify for the same cash and medical assistance programs available to other low-income state residents through county human service agencies (PDF).
-They are predominately two-parent families.
+Most refugees who resettle in Minnesota are members of families with minor children who qualify for the same cash (Minnesota Family Investment Program) and health care programs available to state residents who have low incomes.
+Contact your local county human service agencies (PDF) to apply.

-Eligibility for services is limited to refugees during their first five years in this country except for some programs, which are funded by discretionary grants.
-Priority for services is given to new arrivals within their first year.
+Social services are available to refugees during their first five years in the U.S. except for some programs depending on how they are funded.
+Priority for services is given to refugees in their first year in the U.S.

 Report/Rate this page